OceanGlidersCommunity/Oxygen_SOP/_sources/sections/oxygen_rtqc.md

 ### Bad P/T/S QC spreading

-The test checks that the dissolved oxygen concentration in µmol/kg is computed from a valid pressure, temperature and salinity.
+The test checks that the dissolved oxygen concentration in μmol kg<sup>-1</sup> is computed from a valid pressure, temperature and salinity.
 Considering the pressure or temperature impact on the oxygen conversion, when pressure or temperature is marked as bad (qc = 4), oxygen concentration should be set to 4.
 Conversely, and as the salinity impact on the oxygen conversion is less than previous parameters, when salinity is marked as bad, oxygen concentration should be set to 3.